pittisl/pittisl.github.io/content/publication/2024-freezeasguard/index.md

 ## Qualitative Examples of Generated Images

-The following figures show qualitative examples of generated images in illegal domains of 10 subjects in FF25 dataset, after applying FreezeAsGuard-30% to fine-tuning SD v1.5.
+The following figures show qualitative examples of generated images in illegal domains of 10 subjects in [our FF25 dataset](/dataset/#ff25), after applying FreezeAsGuard-30% to fine-tuning SD v1.5.
 Each prompt adopts the same seed for generation.

 ![Qualitative Examples 1](2024-freezeasguard/freezeasguard-main.png)
 ![Qualitative Examples 2](2024-freezeasguard/freezeasguard-other.png)

-## Related Dataset

-This paper utilizes our [Famous-Figures-25 (FF25)](dataset/#ff25) dataset.
-You may find the details of our FF25 dataset [on HuggingFace](https://huggingface.co/datasets/hosiet/famous-figures-25).